 If you can't decide between red and brown hair, mahogany is certainly the way to go.
 Mahogany, in its essence, falls somewhere on the color spectrum between the two shades.
 And while some people still associate the hue with its wooden, furniture-related namesake (or the smell of Ron Burgundy's home, for any Anchorman fans out there), it's criminally underrated in the hair color department.

-While any hair-color journey will entail a certain amount of maintenance, you might be surprised by how easy the upkeep is for such a luxe-looking shade.
-Depending on your natural hair color, red-mahogany will require slightly more maintenance, while brown-mahogany might require almost none at all.
-(We have all the hair-color upkeep tips, in case you need 'em.)
+While any hair color journey will entail a certain amount of maintenance, you might be surprised by how easy the upkeep is for such a luxe-looking shade.
+Depending on your natural hair color, red-toned mahogany will require slightly more maintenance, while a more brown mahogany might require almost none at all.
+(We have all the hair color upkeep tips, in case you need 'em.)

-And, no, it doesn't have to be autumn for you to want to inject some cinnamon-spice into your look.
-From a bold red ombré to muted brown lowlights, find 45 warm mahogany-hued hair ideas that look incredible on every skin tone, all year long.
+It doesn't have to be autumn for you to want to inject some cinnamon spice into your look.
+From a bold red ombré to muted brown lowlights, find 37 warm mahogany hair color ideas that look incredible on every skin tone, all year long.

-Maintenance Level: If your hair is naturally brown, this color will fade out quite softly.
-Expect to head back to the salon for touch-up color once every two to three months if to keep your mahogany color looking vibrant.
+Maintenance level: If your hair is naturally brown, this color will fade out quite softly.
+Expect to head back to the salon for touch-up color once every two to three months if you want to keep your mahogany color looking vibrant.

 Price: Depending on where you get this done, you can expect to pay $100-$200 for this all-over color.

-Her orange eyeliner is major, but we're here to talk about that gorgeous hair color.
-If you have short, curly hair, play around by adding some color to your ringlets (while also letting your natural hue shine through at the roots).
+While the orange eyeliner is major, we're here to talk about that gorgeous hair color.
+If you have short, curly hair, play around by adding some color to your ringlets while also letting your natural hue shine through at the roots.